Louise-Ryan/GENE-FAM/README.md

 wget http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/blat
 chmod +x blat

-# If you have root privillages:
+# If you have root privileges:
-sudo cp blat /usr/local/bin/ #with root privillege
+sudo cp blat /usr/local/bin/ #with root privileges

 # Alternatively you can add the blat file path to the '~/.bashrc' file, or copy 'blat' to your working directory:
 cp blat /home/my/working/directory